How The Other Half Loves: Articles

 “But precisely because, with [Relatively Speaking] and How The Other Half Loves, Ayckbourn established himself as a commercial goldmine and a bankable talent it led, I believe, to a serious underestimation of his real worth.
 Nothing in England arouses more suspicion, particularly amongst the intellectual classes, than popularity.
 Any dramatist who has the capacity to keep large numbers of people amused or preoccupied is automatically branded as second-rate.
 Not only was Ayckbourn popular: he actually wrote comedies, which was further proof that he was Division Two stuff not to be ranked with the big boys like Osborne, Pinter, Arden, Wesker, Storey.”

-How The Other Half Loves became popularly regarded as another light comedy in the vein of Relatively Speaking, largely thanks to Morley, doing both the playwright and the play a disservice as Billington writes.
+Could things have been different?
+Potentially.
+As Billington points out, How The Other Half Loves became popularly regarded as another light comedy in the vein of Relatively Speaking, largely thanks to Morley, doing both the playwright and the play a disservice as Billington writes.

 “Initially the true nature of the play was somewhat obscured in London by Robert Morley’s idiosyncratic star performance.
 Ayckbourn is basically an ensemble writer: his work needs to be performed either by a permanent company or by stars of equal weight.
 When Peter Bridge cast Robert Morley in the role of Frank Foster in the initial London production, the play inevitably changed its character.”